What is a Job Change?

 Default Columns

-Every Job Changes Bridge includes this information by default:- Job Change — A one-sentence description of the job change.
+Every Job Changes bridge includes this information by default:- Job Change — A one-sentence description of the job change.

 - Buyer — The organization where the change occurred